-Alternatively, you can make your own compost for free using leaves in the fall that you rake from your property.
+Alternatively, you can make your own compost for free using leaves you rake from your property in the fall.

 Our local dump has piles where you bring your own containers, trailer, truck, or bags and load your own at no cost.

 It’s a free opportunity for them to dispose of debris collected around town.